LeadSimple/clock-limiter/README.md

 ### Advanced Usage

-`with_clock_limiter` accepts an optional argument called `group_key` which can be used if you don't want the rate limit to be global across the class, but want it to be based on a specific key instead - if you have different rate limits, for different accounts, this might be your usage.
+`with_clock_limiter` accepts an optional argument called `limit_key` which can be used if you don't want the rate limit to be global across the class, but want it to be based on a specific key instead - if you have different rate limits, for different accounts, this might be what you need.

 ```ruby
 class Limited